-The 2021 competition will take place on Saturday 27 February – Monday 1 March 2021 at LSO St Luke's and Barbican Hall in London.
+The 2021 competition will take place on Saturday 27 February – Monday 1 March 2021 at LSO St Luke's in London.

 The competition is open to conductors who will be aged 30 or under on Monday 1 March 2021 who are citizens of the UK, countries having full membership of the European Union, Norway, Iceland, Lichtenstein or Switzerland.

 From the applications received, 20 conductors will be selected by a panel to enter Round 1; a Jury selects ten of these for Round 2.
 From these, three finalists will be chosen for the Final Round.

 We are excited to welcome the Trinity Laban Symphony Orchestra as the orchestra for Rounds 1 and 2, taking place at LSO St Luke's.
 The Final will take place at LSO St Luke's with the London Symphony Orchestra.

 Felix Benati, 24, France

 Teresa Riveiro Böhm, 30, Austria/Spain